bxshan/research2026/onepager.md

 ## 5. Model Architecture & Experimental Design

-I will train three models from scratch, to isolate data influence and to ensure that any observed bias comes solely from our controlled datasets rather than inherited priors (in a pretuned dataset, for example), revealing whether bias emerges naturally during learning.
+I will train three large language models from scratch, to isolate data influence and to ensure that any observed bias comes solely from our controlled datasets rather than inherited priors (in a pretuned dataset, for example), revealing whether bias emerges naturally during learning.

 In this project, GPT-2 Small architecture (124 millions params) [4] will be used, which balances size and training resources, but also has the capacity to capture the bias to be analyzed.